The Poor Fund of the Worshipful Company of Fan Makers

 Key Takeaways for Grant Writers

-- No public applications accepted: This is a private trust that awards grants at trustee discretion to organizations with which they have established relationships.
+- No public applications accepted: This is a private trust that awards grants at trustee discretion to organisations with which they have established relationships.

 - Focus on long-term partnerships: The Company develops sustained relationships with beneficiaries rather than making one-off grants, with liverymen making regular visits.